Skip to main content

 • LicenseComponent for subscription verification

-Define your config interface in code, and the Cereal desktop client auto-generates a polished settings screen.
+Building UI is often the worst part of scripting.
+Cereal eliminates it.
+Define your config interface in Kotlin, and the Cereal desktop client auto-generates a polished settings screen.

 interface MyScriptConfig : ScriptConfiguration {